 Panic Attacks Explained

-Those who are dependent on drugs or alcohol often experience withdrawal symptoms during the process of detoxification.
-This process involves cutting back on the amount of the substance an individual takes until they are no longer dependent on the substance.
+Those who are dependent on drugs or alcohol could experience withdrawal symptoms during the process of detoxification.
+This process involves cutting back on the amount of the substance an individual takes until the substance is entirely out of their system.

-However, in most cases, detoxification should not be an abrupt process.
+However, detoxification is not usually an abrupt process.
 Once a person is physically or psychologically dependent on a substance, their body or mind will struggle to cope without it.

 These reactions to the removal of a substance are referred to as withdrawal symptoms.
 There are numerous types of withdrawal symptoms, although one of the most frequently experienced is panic attacks.